 Bioflavonoids or flavonoids are a superior group of water soluble, so-called secondary plant substances containing flavone substances.
 They function as plant pigments and antioxidants.
 Bioflavonoids are found in fruit, vegetables, nuts, seeds, and roots.
 Bioflavonoids have various health properties similar to those of vitamins.
 This collective group of compounds were formerly referred to as “vitamin P”.
 The P stands for “permeability”, or penetrability.

 Ingestion of a sufficient amount of bioflavonoids is considered an important part of a healthy and varied diet.

 The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of Pinus pinaster (Pycnogenol) and has acknowledged the following statements:

-- Pinus pinaster (French maritime pine bark) works as an antioxidant, helping to maintain good health by protecting cells from oxidative damage.
+- Pinus Pinaster (French maritime pine bark) contributes to the protection of cells from oxidative damage.

-- Pine bark extract (Pycnogenol) supports good blood circulation
+- Pine bark extract (Pycnogenol) contributes to the maintenance of normal blood circulation.